raspberrypilearning/the-all-seeing-pi/worksheet2.md

     output = strftime("/home/pi/allseeingpi/image-%d-%m %H:%M.png", gmtime())
     ```

     This will create a variable called `output` which contains the location and filename of where the captured photo will be saved.
 The `%d`, `%m` (etc) characters are how we specify the time format: `%d` means the day and `%m` means the month, for example.
-If you would like the date format in your filename to be different, there is a full [strftime reference guide](https://docs.python.org/2/library/time.html#time.strftime) available.
+If you would like the date format in your filename to be different, there is a full [reference guide](https://docs.python.org/2/library/time.html#time.strftime) to `strftime` available.
 The current date and time is provided by calling the function `gmtime()`.

 1. Now let's revisit the `take_picture()` function and add some new code so that it actually takes a picture instead of just printing a message.
 Locate the line `def take_picture()`.
 Delete the line `print("Take a picture")` and in its place, add the following lines, making sure they are indented: